BLACKSPI/Phase_4_project/README.md

 Looking at performance across all classes, it is justified that Logistic regression was the best.</p>

 <h1>Recommendations</h1> </br>
-1. Improve Customer Support Response by monitoring and addressing common complaints to reduce dissatisfaction and enhance Product Quality and Transparency.
+<ol><li>Improve Customer Support Response by monitoring and addressing common
+   complaints to reduce dissatisfaction and enhance Product Quality and Transparency.</li>

-2. Encouraging user engagement and Promoting positive reviews by Featuring satisfied customer testimonials in marketing.
+ <li>Encouraging user engagement and Promoting positive reviews by Featuring
+   satisfied customer testimonials in marketing.</li>

-3. Improve data collection and sentiment monitoring by collectin feedback      from customers' reviews
+<li>Improve data collection and sentiment monitoring by collectin feedback      from customers' reviews</li>

-4. Ensure Real-Time sentiment analysis by Deploying sentiment tracking to
+<li>Ensure Real-Time sentiment analysis by Deploying sentiment tracking to
-   detect emerging issues early and respond quickly.
+   detect emerging issues early and respond quickly.</li>

-5. Enhance AI-Driven Customer Insights to detect sentiment in customer service chats and provide faster resolutions.
+<li>Enhance AI-Driven Customer Insights to detect sentiment in customer service
+   chats and provide faster resolutions.</li>li></ol>